IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 - The version of your downloaded library can be found in a comment at the top of your `isaac-typescript-definitions.lua` or `isaacscript-common.lua` file.
 - The latest version of the [`isaac-typescript-definitions` library](https://www.npmjs.com/package/isaac-typescript-definitions) or [`isaacscript-common` library](https://www.npmjs.com/package/isaacscript-common) can be found on their respective npm pages (below the title at the top of the page).

 To update, you can manually download the latest Lua file again from the links above.
-Or, if you have the `isaacscript-common` Python tool installed, you simply run `isaacscript-common update`.
+Or, if you have the `isaacscript-common` Python tool installed, you simply run: `isaacscript-common update`

 <br />